-- Plan ahead – while the person can still legally sign documents, get enduring powers of attorney to manage financial affairs and medical decisions, and for guardianship.
+- plan ahead – while the person can still legally sign documents, get enduring powers of attorney to manage financial affairs, medical decisions and guardianship

-- Get information – find out about dementia and what lies ahead.
-Being informed will give you more sense of control.
+- get information – find out about dementia and what lies ahead, so that you will be informed and have more sense of control

-- Practical help – organise help in the home, respite care, day trips and stays at day centres, which can all make a positive difference.
+- organise practical help – organise help in the home, respite care, day trips and stays at day centres, which can all make a positive difference.

-There is a wide range of community services to help both the person with dementia and their carers.
+A wide range of community services is available to help both the person with dementia and their carers.
 These include:

 Where to get help

 - Your local council